Teach Practice Reading & Speaking

 General Phoneme Assessment – STEP TWO

 Next, set the ‘General Phoneme Assessment ‘ (page 158).
-There are two assessments depending on what the basic level of the student is.
+There are two assessments depending on what the level of the student is.
 If they can read assessment A with ease, set assessment B. Ask them to attempt to read the words.
 Stop when they are unable to read a word.
 Ask them if they can read any of the other words in the group.
-Make a note of the number at the beginning or end of the line of words in which they made the mistake (whichever is nearest to the mistake).
+Make a note of the number at the beginning or end of the line of words in which they made their first mistake (whichever is nearest to the mistake).

 Module Phoneme Assessment – STEP THREE